 - 4K Projection System, comprising a Sony VPL-VW1100ES projector

 - Colloquium System, comprising Epson EB-4950 Projector and Echo360 capture

 - Dolby 5.1 surround sound system

-The theatre space comprises a five-metre wide (16:9) projection screen and four rows of tiered seating, with a maximum capacity of 56 people.
-It is located in the Arts Building (AR) on the Hawthorn campus.
+- The theatre space comprises a 5m wide (16:9) projection screen and four rows of tiered seating, with a maximum capacity of 56 people and is located in the Arts Building (AR) on the Hawthorn campus.